Resolving Octant Degeneracy at LBL experiment by combining Daya Bay Reactor Setup

 \section{Discussion and Conclusion}

-To conclude, in this work, we have presented new results on resolution of Octant degeneracy in FNAL-LBNE setup.
-At first, we showed the presence of Octant degeneracy in FNAL-LBNE, for water Cherenkov detector.
-We have used latest global fit values of neutrino oscillation parameters in our analysis here.
-It is observed that LBNE contours in $\delta_{CP}-\theta_{13}$ plane possess Octant degeneracy as Both THTO and THWO plots are present.
-These occur nearly at same value of $\delta_{cp}$ but at different values of $\theta_{13}$, which in turn affects the measurement of $sin^{2}2\theta_{13}$, but $\delta_{cp}$ measurement is not affected.
-It implies that we can pinpoint the value of $\delta_{cp}$ even in the presence of Octant degeneracy, while the value of $\theta_{13}$ cannot be pinpointed.
-Next, we combined it with Daya Bay Reactor experiment.
-The Octant degeneracy is resolved after combining FNAL-LBNE with Daya Bay reactor experiment, since only THTO plots are present in this case.
-Also, with increase of running time, and after combining with Reactor experiment, measurements become more precise and deterministic.
-We have predicted and presented these results for a wide range of values of $\delta_{CP}=30,60,90,120,150$ degrees.
-Since Octant degeneracy poses a major hurdle to precise measurement of neutrino oscillation parameters at long baseline neutrino experiments, results presented in this work are extremely important and relevant.
+To conclude, in this work, we have presented interesting results on resolution of Octant degeneracy in LBNE-like setup.
+The Octant degeneracy is resolved after combining LBNE-like with Daya Bay reactor experiment.
+From Fig.2, we can conclude that, in presence Daya Bay reactor setup can pinpoint the true octant of LBNE like setup.
+Since Octant degeneracy poses a major hurdle to precise measurement of neutrino oscillation parameter $\theta_{23}$ at long baseline neutrino experiments, results presented in this work are extremely important and relevant.